Syed Anwarul Haq Haqqi

 Syed Anwarul Haq Haqqi (also known as S. A. H. Haqqi; 22 January 1922 – 10 February 2010) was an Indian scholar who headed the Political Science department of Aligarh Muslim University for twenty years.
 He was the younger brother of Abrarul Haq Haqqi.

 Biography

 Syed Anwarul Haq Haqqi was born on 22 January 1922 in Hardoi.
-He received a B.A. degree from University of Lucknow and a M.A in History from Aligarh Muslim University.
+He received a B.A. degree from University of Lucknow and an M.A in History from Aligarh Muslim University (AMU).
 He wrote his doctoral thesis on Timur under the supervision of Mohammad Habib.
 He wrote a second doctoral thesis on "The British Colonial Policy" at the London School of Economics.

-Haqqi was head of the Aligarh Muslim University's Political Science department for twenty years.
-In 1967, he started the departmental journal, Indian Journal of Politics.
-He retired in 1982.
-Later he taught at University of Warsaw, Middle East Technical University and the University of Kashmir as a visiting professor.
+Haqqi served as the head professor of AMU's Political Science department for twenty years, where he initiated the Indian Journal of Politics as a departmental journal in 1967.
+He retired from AMU in 1982, and later taught at University of Warsaw, Middle East Technical University and the University of Kashmir as a visiting professor.

 Haqqi's elder brother Abrarul Haq Haqqi was an Islamic scholar who established the Ashraful Madaris in Hardoi.

 Haqqi died on 10 February 2010.